-You may have heard companies advertising recently that they can settle your debt for less than you owe.
+You may have heard companies advertising that they can settle your debt for less than you owe.
 Is this process legitimate?

 Specialty settlement companies determine a reasonable monthly amount that you can afford to pay, which is based on the total amount owed.
 You make your affordable payment every month into a special purpose account, and as these funds accumulate, the settlement company reaches out to creditors to negotiate a final actual settlement amount.
 Typically these companies have excellent relationships with creditors and are negotiating on behalf of thousands of people every day.

 So, how do you find a legitimate and trustworthy debt settlement company to work with?
-A great way to start is by visiting Freedom Debt Relief for a free, no-obligation consultation to evaluate your options.
+Look for a company that offers a free, no-obligation consultation to evaluate your options.
 Then Google their name and the word “reviews” to see what people are saying.
 Read CuraDebt’s reviews here.

 Above all, read the fine print.
 Don’t just sign with a company because they look like salvation.
 You want to make sure you know what you’re getting into first.